EVENT DATE & TIME

 ENTERTAINMENT & ACTIVITIES

-- Enjoy kids activities, acoustic music, talks and storytelling, educational exhibits about the island’s cultural and natural history, farming, birds and wildlife, and so much more!
+- Enjoy games for all ages, acoustic music, talks and storytelling, educational exhibits about the island’s cultural and natural history, farming, birds and wildlife, historic photos and architecture, wetland walks, fairy house making in the woods and so much more!

 - Visitors can sign up for guided tours of the historic Bybee-Howell House, built in 1856, to view the first floor and see oral history videos and photographs.

-- Complete the RSVP form to receive a free raffle ticket.
-Tickets will be distributed at the welcome booth at the event.
+- Anyone who RSVP'd early and attends will receive a free raffle ticket.
+Additional tickets will be on sale: $5 for one ticket or 5 tickets for $20.
+All tickets will be distributed at the welcome booth at the event.
 Ticket holders must attend the event and must be present to win.
-Raffle drawing(s) will take place at the main stage between 2:00 - 3:00 p.m.
+Raffle drawing(s) will take place at the main stage at 2:45 p.m.

 - Available prizes: YETI Tundra 45 cooler.
 Any additional prizes to be announced.

 GETTING TO THE EVENT

 - The address of Howell Territorial Park is 13901 NW Howell Park Rd.